10 Things To Do In Adelaide With Kids

 Taking vacations and spending quality time as a family is important, and if you have chosen Adelaide as your travel destination then you will have an excellent time.
 The city has a certain European charm and you can find something fun for everyone to enjoy.

 It won't be hard to find family friendly accommodation and activities suitable for kids, whether you want to spend time outside at the Adelaide Botanic Garden or take a stroll by Port Adelaide.
-As for indoor activities, you can visit an art gallery or museum, go watch a sports game or see if there are any upcoming events in the theaters and cinemas.
+As for indoor activities, you can visit an art gallery or museum, shop for souvenirs, go watch a sports game or see if there are any upcoming events in the theaters and cinemas.